hnamitha1/CV/README.md

 #### Remote Courses (May 2014 - Jan 2016)

-###### Coursera
+###### Coursera (Online Courses From Top Universities)

-- Responsive Website Basics: Code with HTML, CSS, and JavaScript
+- Responsive Website Basics: Code with HTML, CSS, and JavaScript from University of London & Goldsmiths, University of London
-- Introduction to HTML5
+- Introduction to HTML5 from University of Michigan
-- HTML, CSS and JavaScript
+- HTML, CSS and JavaScript from  The Hong Kong University of Science and Technology
-- Introduction to CSS3
+- Introduction to CSS3 from  University of Michigan
-- Web Application Architectures
+- Web Application Architectures from  University of New Mexico
-- Programming for Everybody (Python)
+- Programming for Everybody (Python) from University of Michigan

 #### Visvesvaraya Technological University (Aug 2004 to Nov 2006)